 In 2016, The Oklahoma State Regents for Higher Education and the Regional University Systam of Oklahoma approved the Doctor of Nursing Practice program, Northwestern's first doctoral degree, which began offering courses in Fall 2017.
 Several months later, these bodies also approved Northwestern's fourth master's degree, a Master of Science in General Psychology, which also began offering courses in Fall 2017.
 In spring 2020, the Master of Arts in Heritage Tourism and Conservation program was approved and began offering courses in the fall of that year.
+In 2023, a superintendent certificate was added to the university's Education offerings.

-During its history, Northwestern Oklahoma State University has progressed from a normal school to an institution offering advanced levels of graduate education.
+During its history, Northwestern Oklahoma State University has progressed from a normal school to an institution offering advanced levels of graduate education from certificates and master's degrees to a doctoral degree.